GabeStah/Airbrake.io/Pitches/How to Make a Twitter Bot/text.md

 12345
 ```

 Our credentials file is created, so now we should double-check that `.gitignore` is working correctly and won't add `twitter-api-credentials.js` to the repository.
-A simple `git status` command should do the trick and show what untracked files are waitined to be added:
+A simple `git status` command should do the trick and show what untracked files are waiting to be added:

 ```bash
 $ git status